 “The installation was really a turnkey job,” he continues.
 “We had some bad soil where the silos were.
 We were going to pour 4-foot-thick concrete and had to pour 9-foot-thick slabs to hold the silos.
 But other than that, it wasn’t a complex job at all.”

 O’Neal with Almix agrees and adds that the new Roads Inc. asphalt plant is a real “show piece.”

 “Cody really went beyond what a typical owner would do,” he explains.
 “He put in extensive landscaping so the plant would blend into its environment and be a part of the aesthetic.
 And he included many components in order to make this asphalt plant as environmentally friendly as possible.”

 Roads Inc. of NWF is located on about 60 acres of land in an industrial park near a paper mill.
 The asphalt plant itself sits on about 10 acres, eight of which are paved.
 “That’s really unique,” says Rawson.
 “All our materials sit on asphalt.”

 Rawson says the market in northwest Florida is starting to look up.
-In addition to growth from the new plant this year, Roads Inc. is looking forward to its partnership with Vulcan Materials which will open a retail rock yard where the old asphalt plant sits.
+In addition to growth from the new plant in 2014, Roads Inc. is looking forward to its partnership with Vulcan Materials which will open a retail rock yard where the old asphalt plant sits.
 The rock yard is slated to open in May.

 “When I first started in the asphalt market, the focus was on private not government work,” he says.
 “Now it seems, there’s more dollars in the government and municipality side of things.
 That’s what we focus on, and it’s been a good direction for us so far.”